How to overcome social anxiety: 8 evidence-backed strategies to actually connect

 Here’s a mindset shift that changes everything:

 Connection is not about saying the right thing.
+It’s about creating moments that feel human.

 At Connect n’ Rejuvenate, celebration means: